Charles S. Fairchild: Fairchild v Hughes

 Fairchild v.
 Hughes was a case in which the Supreme Court of the United States decided whether a citizen, in a state that already had women's suffrage, had standing to challenge the validity of the ratification of the Nineteenth Amendment.
 On July 7, 1920, Fairchild challenged the validity of the ratification process for the Nineteenth Amendment in the Supreme Court of the District of Columbia.
 The district court dismissed the case on July 20, and Fairchild appealed.
 On August 26, Hughes acknowledged Tennessee's ratification, and the Nineteenth Amendment became law.
 The Court of Appeals affirmed the lower court decision.
 The case was appealed to the Supreme Court, which heard arguments in November 1922.
 In February, the Court unanimously decided that Fairchild, as a private citizen, lacked standing to challenge the amendment's ratification under the limitations of the Case or Controversy Clause of Article III.

 Later life and death

-Fairchild died on November 24, 1924, and was buried at the Evergreen Cemetery in Cazenovia, New York.
+Fairchild died on November 24, 1924, at the age of 82, and was buried at the Evergreen Cemetery in Cazenovia, New York.
 At the time of his death, he was the last living member of the first Cleveland Administration.

 Fairchild and his wife lived in the Lorenzo House.

 He was a brother of the Delta Kappa Epsilon fraternity (Alpha chapter).